sajafisher29/songr/README.md

 }
 ````

+3)
+4)
+5)

 ## Deployment Instructions
 Launching the application's server works best from IntelliJ.
-Both ./gradlew bootRun and gradle bootRun start doing all the good things... and then gets stuck at 75%.
+Both ./gradlew bootRun and gradle bootRun start doing all the good things... and then gets stuck at 75% but don't worry!
+The server is running and the site and database are functioning.
+This is documented as a 'known issue'.

 ### Contribute
 No contribution guidelines at this point.